 4.4.2 Workflow

 Workflow is used to describe the necessary steps to fulfil certain management purposes.
 A workflow is composed of one or more management tasks.
+Each workflow task may be accomplished by human, or accomplished by telecom system with human assistance, or accomplished by telecom system without human intervention.
 The autonomy capabilities of the tasks in the workflow may impact the network autonomy level.

 Following are the potential categorization of the tasks in a workflow:

-- Intent translation: The group of tasks which translate network or service intent from operator or customer into detailed management operations which may affect one or more of the following groups of tasks, i.e. awareness, analysis, decision, execution.
+- Intent translation: The group of tasks which translate network or service intent from operator or customer into detailed management operations which may affect one or more of the following groups of tasks (i.e. awareness, analysis, decision, execution) and translate the detailed network and service information to intent fulfillment information (e.g. the intent is satisfied or not).

-- Awareness: The group of tasks which monitor network by collecting network information.
+- Awareness: The group of tasks which monitor network information (including network performance, network anomaly, network event, etc).

-- Analysis: The group of tasks which analyse the collected information (e.g. information about network status, network issues and so on) or based on the historical data to further predict the future change trend of the above network status, and make recommendation for decision.
+- Analysis: The group of tasks which analyse the obtained network information (e.g. network status, network issues and so on) or based on the historical network information to further predict the future change trend of the above network status, and make recommendation for decision.

-- Decision: The group of tasks which decide the necessary management operation for execution, e.g. network configuration or adjustment.
+- Decision: The group of tasks which evaluate and decide the necessary management operation for execution, e.g. network configuration or adjustment.

 - Execution: The group of tasks which execute the management operations.